Museum of Central Australia

 Although it’s not at the top of the list of things to do in Alice Springs, there are certainly things of note in the Museum of Central Australia for people interested in natural history.

-The exhibition space is relatively small, with most of the natural collection on display in just one gallery.
+The exhibition space is relatively small, with most of the natural collections on display in just one gallery.
 But some of the cabinets contain a lot of interesting specimens – particularly those with the region’s current fauna.

 The megafauna exhibit is fascinating, but you can learn all of that (and more) at the Megafauna Central section of the museum in the city centre.